 Most people know kilograms (kg) as units of measure of mass.
 A bunch of bananas, for example, weighs roughly 1 kilogram.

-In terms of magnetism, kilograms measure pull strength.
+In terms of magnetism, kilograms measure magnet pull strength.
 So the maximum weight the magnet can attract and hold is measured in kilograms.
-Pull strength is defined as the force required to pull a magnet away from the flat metal surface that it is making full surface-to-surface contact with.
+Pull strength is defined as the force required to pull a magnet away from the flat metal surface that it is making full surface-to-surface contact.

 Below are a few tools and methods commonly used to measure the strength of a magnet: